 RHA - Residence Hall Association.

-HRC channels - Various channels transmitted through residence halls, including Reslife Cinema and The Crimson Signal.
+On-Campus Cable Television - Various channels transmitted through residence halls, including Reslife Cinema and The Crimson Signal.

 The Community Service Center - The Center connects University students, faculty, and staff to opportunities for rewarding volunteer service.